-The Board of Trustees Recommends a Vote FOR Items 1 through 3 and 1 year for Item 4.
+The Board of Trustees Recommends a Vote FOR Items 1 through 3.

-The second second second 1.
-Election of Trustees: FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN 01 Robert L. Johnson 05 Robert M. La Forgia 02 Thomas J. Baltimore, Jr. 06 Gienda G. McNeal Please fold here - Do not separate 03 Evan Bayh 07 Joseph Ryan 04 Nathaniel A. Davis 2.
-The ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012.
-3. An advisory vote to approve the compensation of our named executive officers, as such compensation is set forth in our 2012 Proxy Statement, which is commonly referred to as "Say-On-Pay".
-4. An advisory vote on the frequ votes to approve the compen officers, which is commonly r sation of our named e xecutive 🗌 1 Year 🔲 2 Year s 🗆 3 Years Abstain 5.
-To transact such other busine Annual Meeting. iss as ma y properly co me before the meeting or any adjournments or postp onements of th 10
+1. Election of Trustees:

+FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN

+01 Robert L. Johnson 05 Robert M. La Forgia

+02 Thomas J. Baltimore, Jr. 06 Gienda G. McNeal

+7 > Please e fold here - Do not separate

+03 Evan Bayh 07 Joseph Ryan

+04 Nathaniel A. Davis

+2. The ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2013.

+3. An advisory vote to approve the compensation of our named executive officers, as such compensation is set forth in our 2013 Proxy Statement, which is commonly referred to as "Say-On-Pay".
+Against 🗌 Abstain

+To transact such other huninges as may preparily come before the meeting or any adjournments or postponements of the